-EAL special ops intelligence gathering efforts leads to the arrest of a notorious wildlife crime kingpin, one the most significant wildlife traffickers in South East Asia on December 12th.
+EAL special ops intelligence gathering efforts led to the arrest of wildlife crime kingpins, including one of the most significant rhino horn traffickers in South East Asia.

-The arrest of the head of the Chaiyamart sindycate was made after months of field activities by EAL’s Special Operations Division (SOD), and thanks to the exceptional work of the Thai Authorities.
+The arrest of the head of the Chaiyamart syndicate was made after months of field activities by EAL’s Wildlife Crime Division (WCD), and thanks to the exceptional work of the Thai Authorities.
 Kampanart Chaiyamart, 35, was first arrested in 2014 after a botched deal and a routine inspection at a police checkpoint in Thailand.
 This turned out to be the country’s biggest bust of an alleged Siamese rosewood smuggling kingpin.

 Chaiyamart’s extensive network was also involved in smuggling live pangolins, elephant ivory, and other rare animals from Southern Thailand to China.
 Investigators discovered that between 2011 and 2014 Chaiyamart’s operation laundered 1.18 billion baht (35 million US Dollars in 2014) through a series of bank accounts.
 According to the Thai Anti-Money Laundering Office (AMLO), Kampanart relied upon a vast network of associates throughout Southeast Asia to handle transactions.
 Kampanart’s networks utilized as many as 28 separate accounts and exploited his connections in Thailand, Vietnam, Laos, and Malaysia to move money.
 The network appears to have relied heavily upon cash transactions.

 Unfortunately, Chaiyamart was able to get out of jail in 2016 and continue his operations.
 Since his release, Chaiyamart’s network has continued to traffic elephant ivory, rhino horn, pangolins, live animals such as orangutans, and illegal timber.
-This arrest is a significant achievement for EAL and its newly created Special Operations Division (SOD), a covert unit within EAL comprised exclusively of former intelligence and law enforcement officers and lead by EAL’s executive director, Mr. Andrea Crosta.
-The SOD works to collect intelligence and investigate wildlife crime globally and, when possible, to help local law enforcement agencies effectively combat wildlife crime.
+This arrest is a significant achievement for EAL.

 This success proves that the intelligence-based approach employed by EAL works.
 According to Mr. Crosta, “This shows that an NGO can, in fact, successfully conduct complex undercover operations, in countries around the world, and provide local law enforcement the information and support it needs to effectively confront and disrupt wildlife trafficking kingpins and their networks.”